Difference Between Direct Evidence and Circumstantial Evidence

 Direct evidence is proof that is based on firsthand experience or personal observation.

-This type of evidence often proves that a defendant was present at the scene of a crime or that they committed a certain action.
+This type of evidence proves that a defendant was present at the scene of a crime or that they committed a certain action.

 Direct evidence is also considered the most reliable, as it is less likely to be influenced by outside factors.
 It can also disprove a claim or allegation.